 The International Rescue Committee provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to thrive in America.
 Each year, thousands of people, forced to flee violence and persecution, are welcomed by the people of the United States into the safety and freedom of America.
 These individuals have survived against incredible odds.
 The IRC works with government bodies, civil society actors, and local volunteers to help them translate their past experiences into assets that are valuable to their new communities.
 In Los Angeles and other offices across the country, the IRC helps them to rebuild their lives.

-Refugees are people fleeing violence and persecution—in Syria, Iran, Iraq, North Korea, Afghanistan, and other countries in crisis.
+Refugees are people fleeing violence and persecution—in Syria, Iran, Iraq, Afghanistan, Ukraine, and other countries in crisis.
 They have crossed an international border and are seeking safety and the chance to move their lives forward.

 Refugees may be placed in a city where they have relatives or friends, or where there’s an established community that shares their language or culture.
 Other considerations include the cost of living and a community’s ability to provide medical services.
 But as legal U.S. residents, refugees may live in any city and state they chose.